k-giardchase/triangle/README.md

 ##Description
-An app that calculates whether a triangle is equilateral, scalene, or isosceles based on user input.
+An app that calculates whether a triangle is equilateral, scalene, isosceles, or not a triangle at all based on user input of side lengths.

 ##Technologies Used
 Javascript <br>